 This question was sent to me yesterday by a reader suffering with knee pain:

 “Paul, I’ve suffered on-off type knee pain now for more than a year.
-What I can’t put my finger on is when it started or why, and more confusing is that my pain gets worse at the day goes on.
-But whenever I wake up, and the pain is gone – or is considerably less.
+What I can’t put my finger on is when it started or why, and more confusing is that my pain gets worse as the day goes on.
+But whenever I wake up, the pain is gone – or is considerably less.
 Yet, by the end of another day, my knee aches, sometimes feels hot and swollen and I’m often in considerable pain – especially if I’ve been out for a long walk with the dog.
 Any ideas?”

 As in, the muscles just aren’t strong enough to last through the day or cope with what she wants her body to do and where she wants to go.

 Think of it like this: when you go to bed at night and are ready to sleep – your body is obviously tired from all of the energy you’ve used through the day.
 And your muscles, well, they’ve been working too.